-Don't miss to see the Old Porvoo Railway station.
-It is situated opposite the Porvoo Old Town on the other side of Porvoo River.
-The station is quite hidden that requires tourists a bit more effort to go further than the red houses.
+Don't miss seeing the Old Porvoo Railway station.
+It is situated opposite the Porvoo Old Town on the other side of the Porvoo River.
+The station is quite hidden which requires tourists a bit more effort to go further than the red houses.

 Definitely, we fell in love with Porvoo.
-Due to its picturesque city center of wooden houses, Old Porvoo is a proposed UNESCO World Heritage.
-So why not come and see one among this most popular day trip from Helsinki.
-We quarantee you to fall in love too with this mesmerizing town of Old Porvoo.
+Due to its picturesque city centre of wooden houses, Old Porvoo is a proposed UNESCO World Heritage.
+So why not come and see one of these most popular day trips from Helsinki or Vantaa.
+We guarantee you to fall in love too with this mesmerizing town of Old Porvoo.
 You will easily see almost all corners of the town in 3-4 hours.
-Staying an overnight is even a better plan to fully experience and completely see this Finnish beautiful city of Porvoo.
+Staying overnight is even a better plan to fully experience and completely see this Finnish beautiful city of Porvoo.
 Booking.com is a practical starting point to find the best and most affordable hotels in Porvoo.

 Have you been to Porvoo?
 What did you like the most, comment below!